Locksmith Price in Brussels

 - No Belgian VAT number, no address, no verifiable company name.

-- The technician immediately drills the lock when a damage-free opening was possible (drilling bills an extra part).
+- The technician immediately drills the lock when a opening with non-destructive methods when compatible was possible (drilling bills an extra part).

 - A final invoice with no relation to the announced price.